Congress has 'unique position' in Oppn ranks, leader of anti-BJP bloc will emerge in due course: Chidambaram | Politics

 The first meeting of opposition parties was held in Bihar's Patna on June 23.

-At that meeting, Opposition parties had resolved to take on the BJP unitedly in the 2024 Lok Sabha elections, even as fissures had emerged with the AAP asserting that it would be difficult for it to be part of any such gathering in the future till the Congress publicly supports it on the ordinance issue.
+At that meeting, Opposition parties had resolved to take on the BJP unitedly in the 2024 Lok Sabha elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)